I14Y-ch/harvester_OFS/README.md

 - It can also be triggered or disabled manually from the Actions tab.
 - After each run, a log file is generated and uploaded as an artifact, which can be downloaded from the Actions tab.

+## Filters logic
+We do not harvest:

+- datasets without description
+- datasets without distributions
+- PDF distributions